 Posting a filming in progress sign is a good idea.
 But that one piece of paper isn’t a golden out of jail free card.
 If you are exploiting someone for-profit or depicting them in a sensitive situation, then it will probably result in a legal issue.
 Please consult a lawyer before your production, but here are a couple of examples where an area-wide crowd release form is probably worthless.

-- Using Likenesses For Advertising: The use of a person’s image or likeness without their permission to sell a product would likely infringe their right of publicity and give rise to liability.
+- Using Likenesses For Advertising: The use of a person’s image or likeness without their permission to sell a product would likely infringe its right of publicity and give rise to liability.

 Why You Need A Good Model Release Form And Crowd Release Form Template